framedsc/Sitesource/markdown/GeneralGuides/relit.md

 </div>
 <br>

-## Shadow lod bias
+## Shadow LOD bias
-Unkown by the time of writing.
+Unknown by the time of writing.
 I suppose it's related to the shadows cast on objects far away from the player, but haven't noticed much difference with it.

 ## Shadow Depth Bias
 It controls how far should the occlusion start happening from the object that caused said occlusion.